epignatelli/helx/CONTRIBUTING.md

 ## Code standards
 #### Python code
+We follow the [PEP8 Python style guide](https://peps.python.org/pep-0008/), and a big handful of good old common sense.
+Please, keep your code:
+- DRY
+- Modular
+- Readable
+- Clear of typos

+The code should be [`black`](https://github.com/psf/black) formatted, and is usually [pylint-ed](https://pypi.org/project/pylint/).

 #### Documentation
+We follow the [Goole Python docstrings style guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) to format our documentation.

 ### New releases
 A new version is release at every new commit to the main branch.